COVID-19: travel health notice for all travellers

 If you intend on engaging in trekking activities:

-- obtain detailed information on trekking routes or ski slopes before setting out and do not venture off marked trails or slopes.
+- obtain detailed information on trekking routes or ski slopes before setting out and don’t venture off marked trails or slopes

 In case of air evacuation, advance payment of the total evacuation cost is required from the insurance company before rescue teams will perform rescue operations.
-The Government of Canada is unable to intervene or provide (or pay for) rescue services.
+The Government of Canada is unable to intervene, provide, or pay for rescue services.

 We do not make assessments on the compliance of foreign domestic airlines with international safety standards.